16 Things to Never Do at the Gym

 Don’t leave a sweaty mess behind

 “Not wiping off equipment that you just used and dripped sweat on is gross,” says Amanda Schaum, a trainer certified by American Academy of Personal Training.
 “Many gyms have wipes easily accessible so that you can wipe down sweaty machines immediately after use.
 It’s also unsanitary and rude to make other people remove your soaking wet towels.”
-Speaking of germs, don’t miss these 15 things your gym doesn’t want you to know.
+Speaking of unsanitary, gyms are one of the places doctors won’t go during the coronavirus pandemic.

 Don’t use equipment as a coat rack